Azure-Samples/ms-identity-python-flask-webapp-call-graph/README.md

 ## Running the sample

 - To run the sample, open a terminal window.
 Navigate to the root of the project.
 Be sure your virtual environment with dependencies is activated ([Prerequisites](#prerequisites)).
-- In Linux/OSX via the terminal:
+- On Linux/OSX via the terminal:

   ```Shell
     export FLASK_APP=app.py